microbus-io/fabric/docs/blocks/tickers.md

 # description - Documentation
 # interval - Duration between iterations (e.g. 15m)
 tickers:
-  # - signature:
+  - signature: HourlyJob()
-  #   description:
+    description: HourlyJob runs once an hour.
-  #   interval:
+    interval: 1h
 ```

 Tickers are disabled in the `TESTING` [deployment environment](../tech/deployments.md) in order to avoid the unpredictability of their running schedule.

-If a job is running at the time that the microservice shuts down, the `ctx` argument of the handler gets canceled and the job is given a grace period to end cleanly.
+If a job is running at the time that the microservice shuts down, the `ctx` argument of the handler gets canceled and the job is given a [grace period to end cleanly](../blocks/graceful-shutdown.md).